TaceoLabs/co-snarks/README.md

 Next, we need to perform the Groth16 setup using circom and snarkjs.
 Refer to the
 [circom documentation](https://docs.circom.io/getting-started/proving-circuits/)
-for detailed instructions up to the "generate proof" section.
+for detailed instructions up to the "Generating a Proof" section.

 For the following steps, we call the ZKey file `adder.zkey`.